the2nake/portfolio/src/content/posts/2025_12_31-spatial_hash_grid/index.md

 The so-called "naive" approach to extend this would be to check collisions between every pair of particles.
 This would run in $O(n^2)$ time, where $n$ is the number of particles checked.
 With only 1000 particles, 1 million pairs would need to be checked!

-Our principal optimization is this: we need only to check the immediate neigbourhood of each particle.
+Our principal optimisation is this: we need only to check the immediate neigbourhood of each particle.
 If the particles are arranged in such a way that separates particles based on their location, we can skip the distant pairs without ever performing a distance check.

 To do this, we can place the particles within a grid.
 If the grid has a grid spacing equal to the width of the particles, particles not in adjacent grid cells can never interact.
 One such grid is shown below (Fig. 1).